 Brush turkeys in the garden

 People with carefully planned and landscaped gardens can find brush turkeys difficult at breeding time, as they remove vegetation, earth and mulch to create their incubation mounds.
 In a few hours, the birds can strip away closely planted natives and light, moist mulch used frequently in landscaped gardens.
 Heavier ground coverings (such as river gravel) and tree guards can reduce the impact on valuable and vulnerable plants.
 Once a male brush turkey has started to build its mound, it is extremely difficult to prevent it from continuing its efforts.
-No single method of deterrence has proved effective in all situations, but you can try:

 - Spreading a heavy tarpaulin over the mound and weighing it down, to prevent the bird from working